lucasvegi/Elixir-Refactorings/README.md

 * __Category:__ Erlang-specific Refactorings.

 * __Motivation:__ In Elixir, lists are always linked.
 Therefore, the cost of each `length/1` function call is not constant but proportional to the size of the list passed as a parameter.
 Considering that this cost can be high, many `length/1` calls can be unnecessary, making the code inefficient.
-This refactoring aims to replace these unnecessary calls, improving the efficiency of the code without modifying its behavior.
+This refactoring aims to replace these unnecessary calls with pattern matching, improving the efficiency of the code without modifying its behavior.

 * __Examples:__ The following code shows an example of this refactoring.
 Consider a function `foo/1` that uses `length/1` in a guard clause to check if a list is empty.
 This `length/1` call is inefficient and unnecessary for very large lists.